 NAFLD models with lipid accumulation

 Rat livers with lipid accumulation and circulating lipid levels are shown in Figure 1.
 Compared with the normal control (Figure 1A and A1), the rat NAFLD models have been successfully made with lipid accumulation (Figure 1B and B1).
-After the rats were fed with high fat plus 2-FAA diet, the rat livers were collected at the early (Figure 1C and C1), middle (Figure 1D and D1), and last (Figure 1E and E1) stage.
-The corresponding liver sections by the Oil Red O staining were confirmed with over fatty accumulation in hepatocytes except for control rats， whose levels of hepatic lipid were relatively quantified by the IOD (Figure 1F).
-Compared with the control group, the hepatocyte lipid contents were significantly higher in the NAFLD (t = 12.461, P < 0.001), hepatocytes denaturation (t = 6.541, P = 0.02), precancerosis (t = 14.133, P = 0.005), and HCC (t = 9.797, P = 0.009) group, respectively.
-Furthermore, the circulating total cholesterol (Figure 1G) levels with 2 ~ 3 times or triglycerides (Figure 1H) levels with 1.5 ~ 4.53 times in any group of all rats with high fat diet were significantly higher (P < 0.05) than those in the control rats.
+After the rats were fed with a high fat plus 2-FAA diet, the rat livers were collected at the early (Figure 1C and C1), middle (Figure 1D and D1), and last (Figure 1E and E1) stage.
+The corresponding liver sections by the Oil red O staining were confirmed with over fatty accumulation in hepatocytes, except for control rats, whose levels of hepatic lipid were relatively quantified by the IOD (Figure 1F).
+Compared with the control group, hepatocyte lipid contents were significantly higher in the NAFLD (t = 12.461, P < 0.001), hepatocytes denaturation (t = 6.541, P = 0.02), precancerosis (t = 14.133, P = 0.005), and HCC (t = 9.797, P = 0.009) groups, respectively.
+Furthermore, the circulating total cholesterol (Figure 1G) levels with 2-3 times or triglycerides (Figure 1H) levels with 1.50-4.53 times in any group of all rats with high fat diet were significantly higher (P < 0.05) than those in the control rats.

 CD44 alteration in hepatocarcinogenesis

 The alterations of liver histopathological examination and the IHC analysis of liver CD44 expression in rat hepatocarcinogenesis are shown in Figure 2.
-According to pathological results with H and E stained, the rat livers were divided into five groups: the controls (n = 12, Figure 2A) with normal diet only, the NAFLD formation (n = 24, Figure 2B) with high fat diet, the hepatocytes damage (denaturation, n = 17, Figure 2C) at early stage, the precancerosis (n = 15, Figure 2D) at middle stage, and the HCC formation (n = 10, Figure 2E) at last stage after high fat diet plus 2-FAA.
-The hepatic CD44 levels of the corresponding sections were analyzed by immunohistochemistry with anti-rat CD44 antibodies, and the liver CD44 were overexpressed in rat hepatocytes (Figure 2B1, C1, D1 and E1) except for normal controls (Figure 2A1).
-Significant difference by the IOD values of CD44 expression was found (Figure 2F) between the control group and the NAFLD (t = 25.433, P < 0.001), hepatocytes denaturation (t = 48.822, P < 0.001), precancerosis (t = 27.751, P < 0.001), or HCC (t = 16.239, P < 0.001) group, respectively.
-Also, the liver damage with abnormal liver alanine transferase (ALT, Figure 2G) or aspartate transferase (AST, Figure 2H) activity was higher in any group of the rats with high fat diet (P < 0.05) than in the control rats during malignant transformation of NAFLD.
+According to pathological results with H and E staining, the rat livers were divided into five groups: the controls (n = 12, Figure 2A) with normal diet only, the NAFLD formation (n = 24, Figure 2B) with high fat diet, the hepatocytes damage (denaturation, n = 17, Figure 2C) at early stage, the precancerosis (n = 15, Figure 2D) at middle stage, and the HCC formation (n = 10, Figure 2E) at last stage after high fat diet plus 2-FAA.
+The hepatic CD44 levels of the corresponding sections were analyzed by immunohistochemistry with anti-rat CD44 antibodies.
+Liver CD44 was overexpressed in rat hepatocytes (Figure 2B1, C1, D1 and E1) except for normal controls (Figure 2A1).
+The IOD values of CD44 expression (Figure 2F) were significantly different between the control group and the NAFLD (t = 25.433, P < 0.001), hepatocytes denaturation (t = 48.822, P < 0.001), precancerosis (t = 27.751, P < 0.001), and HCC (t = 16.239, P < 0.001) groups, respectively.
+Also, the liver damage with abnormal liver alanine aminotransferase (Figure 2G) or aspartate aminotransferase (Figure 2H) activity was higher in any group of the rats with high fat diet (P < 0.05) than in the control rats during malignant transformation of NAFLD.

 Quantitative analysis of CD44 in hepatocarcinogenesis